We’re good at making great connections. Even with humans.

 Can Hybrid product versions be equipped with UV LEDs (365/385 nm), and what are the trade-offs?

 Technically, the UV LEDs can be installed in Hybrid Engine versions.
 The benefit is a lower product price, but there are downturns, such as lower power output and deteriorated on-off contrast in the image.
 In addition, larger variations in those parameters must be expected due to DMD batch variations.
-Last, but most importantly, Visitech will not be able to warrant the DMDs when used at out-of-spect wavelength range, even though we have not experienced noticeable numbers of incidents.
+Last, but most importantly, Visitech will not be able to warrant the DMDs when used at an out-of-spec wavelength range, even though we have not experienced noticeable numbers of incidents.

 Why can LRS-WQ and LRS-4KA/WQm products not be used in scrolling configurations?

 Data transfer in these products is done by HDMI, where the light engine basically is used as a secondary monitor.
-Frame rates are neither high enough, nor are the data transfer protocols at all suitable to cope with the specific demands of synchronizing the light engine output with the motion system in a way that grants sufficient accuracy.
+Frame rates are neither high enough nor are the data transfer protocols at all suitable to cope with the specific demands of synchronizing the light engine output with the motion system in a way that grants sufficient accuracy.